chris-short/devopsish.com/content/post/118/index.md

 [How to ace the Certified Kubernetes Administrator Exam in 7 days](https://medium.com/@writetomiglani/how-to-ace-the-certified-kubernetes-administrator-exam-in-7-days-e4603ac40746)

-[Why I, A Serverless Developer, Don’t Care About Your Containers](https://medium.com/adobetech/why-i-a-serverless-developer-dont-care-about-your-containers-40c08d36aee4) — Groan...
+[Why I, A Serverless Developer, Don't Care About Your Containers](https://medium.com/adobetech/why-i-a-serverless-developer-dont-care-about-your-containers-40c08d36aee4) — Groan...
 Why I don't care about what you care about and other life lessons (but y'all clicked it a lot).

 [Hardening Git for GitOps](https://www.weave.works/blog/whitepaper-hardening-git-for-gitops)